Greytiger23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying the third line of a file
+creating a file with text